SoftingIndustrial/datafeed-edge-connector/edgeconnector-840d/README.md

 **dataFEED edgeConnector 840D** can be used on any Docker host that can execute Linux Docker containers based on an x86_64 architecture.

+## Supported Controller types

+The contoller types **SINUMERIK 840D Solution Line** and **SINUMERIK 840D Power Line** are supported.
+Controllers of older types like **SINUMERIK 840** and **SINUMERIK 840C** are not compatible.

+## Supported Controller types

+**SINUMERIK 840D sl** must have software version V2.7 and higher, **SINUMERIK 840D pl** must have software version V5.3 and higher.
+Information regarding the support of other controller types and software versions can be provided upon request.

 ## Default Settings

 The default settings are described at the [Default Settings page](../common/defaults.md).